-As an example, here's a script which applies a harmonic constraint (reference position being 0) to a dihedral:
+As an example, here's a script which applies a harmonic constraint (reference position being 0) to a dihedral.
+Note that the "addenergy" line is not really necessary - it simply adds the calculated constraining energy to the MISC column, which is displayed in the energy output.